drunkard/ceph-readable-doc/html/_sources/rbd/iscsi-target-cli.rst.txt

 gwcli will create and configure the iSCSI target and RBD images and copy the configuration across the gateways setup in the last section.
-Lower level tools, like targetcli and rbd, can be used to query the local configuration, but should not be used to modify it.
+Lower level tools including targetcli and rbd can be used to query the local configuration, but should not be used to modify it.
 This next section will demonstrate how to create a iSCSI target and export a RBD image as LUN 0.